Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 </trkpt>
 ```

-Example of a 2D precise positioning solution, which is no different to an existing GPX file:
+Example of a 2D precise positioning solution, which requires a `<gpx_fix:fix>` element:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">